pimfast/My-Music/README.md

 https://github.com/user-attachments/assets/6e105dcd-10fb-432d-8df8-ded4582c6ee2

-More can be found in the [music folder](https://github.com/pimfast/My-Music/tree/main/music "some more songs") above
+These and more can be found in the [music folder](https://github.com/pimfast/My-Music/tree/main/music "some more songs") above.